MontiCore/EmbeddedMontiArc/README.md

    ./run_training.sh
    ```

+For the decentralized self-play approach there exists an additional script called **initial_run_training.sh**.
+This is executed for the first training run after installation when using the self-play approach.
+The reason for that is, that the initial policy needs to be created to be used by the self-play agent in the beginning of the training.

 ### Execution
 With the execution script, a trained agent is executed.
 For this, the `target/agent/src/de_rwth_montisim_agent_master/cpp/model` folder has to be copied to `target/bin`.
 Within the model folder, the used parameter file in `model/de.rwth.montisim.agent.network.AutopilotQNet` has to be named `model_0_newest-0000.params` and the json file has to be named `model_0_newest-symbol.json`.
 The script starts the GUI of the simulation.
 By clicking on the checkboxes at the bottom left, the settings can be chosen before simulation.
 Then, choose a reinforcement learning scenario.
 The script executes `./agent -t 100` and therefore executes the agent every 100ms, since one step of the simulator simulates 100ms.

     ./execute.sh

+### Save configurations
+To easily save previous Autopilot trainings when making changes in the training configuration the save_autopilot.sh script can be used.

+    ./save_autopilot.sh

 ## EMADL Models
-There are 3 different Autopilot models that can be used.
+There are 5 different Autopilot models that can be used.
-1. Only a single vehcile is controlled by the agent
-2. 2 vehicles are controlled by the agent, but the agent only calculates the action for one vehicle at the time (Decentralized approach)
+1. A single vehicle is trained on a long and complicated route
+2. A single vehicle is trained on random scenarios
+3. Two vehicles are trained on an intersection with the self-play approach where one vehilce is simulated by the self-play agent (Decentralized Self-Play approach)
+4. Two vehicles are trained on random scenarios with thee self-play approach where one vehilce is simulated by the self-play agent (Decentraized Self-Play approach)
-3. 2 vehicles are controlled, but the agent receives the combined state of all individual vehicles and outputs all actions at the same time (Centralized approach)
+5. Two vehicles are trained on an intersection, but the agent receives the combined state of all individual vehicles and outputs all actions at the same time (Centralized approach)

 ### State and Action Array
 Every individual vehicle has a 25-34 dimensional state array, and a 3 dimensinal action array: